Antarctica Packing List

 - Underwear

-- Ten pairs merino wool socks
+- Ten pairs merino wool socks (I love Darn Tough socks, since they have options for any activity)

 - Pajamas (there were several pajama dress days on our ship)